 One recommended approach for addressing risk management oversight for your organization is to create an officer position focused on this area.
-A Risk Management Officer is a member of your executive team who works to identify risk management issues for your organization and develop appropriate responses.
+A Risk Management Officer is a member of your executive team who works to identify risk management issues for your organization, develop appropriate mitigation strategies and responses, and provides training or education for your membership.
 Some of the job functions might include: